Your RV Water System Explained

 This is another good reason to call.

-Sucks to arrive in an area only to find out that you don't have any place to fill up your fresh water tank.
+Sucks to arrive in an area only to find out that you don't have any place to fill up your tank.

 Might ruin your camping trip.